YingshuLu/libcask/README.md

 then libcask.so would be present in libcask/output

 Build tests:
 $ cd libcask/test
-$ bash build_test.sh server.
+$ bash build_test.sh server

+### Appendix
+Libco & Libgo & Libtask inspired this C style coroutine library.